irmen/Pyro4/docs/source/tutorials.rst

 when a new viewer connects.
 The ``main`` function creates it, and connects it as a Pyro object to the Pyro daemon.
 It also registers it with the name server as ``example.stockquote.aggregator`` so it can be easily retrieved by any viewer that is interested.

+Because an Aggregator is meant to be remotely accessible as a whole we've added ``@Pyro4.expose`` on the class as well.

 *How it connects to the available stock markets:* Remember that the stock market objects registered with the name server using a name of the form ``example.stockmarket.<name>``.
 It is possible to query the Pyro name server in such a way